landing-ai/landingai-python/docs/user_guide/5_data_management.md

 Metadata is useful when you need to manage hundreds or thousands of medias on LandingLens or you need to collaborate with other team members to label this dataset.
 For example, you can use metadata to group certain type of medias together (e.g. images taken last week), then change their the split key, or create a [labeling task](https://support.landing.ai/landinglens/docs/agreement-based-labeling#send-labeling-tasks) out of those medias.

+You can use the `landingai.data_management.Metadata` API to manage metadata.

 ### Code Example of Metadata Management

 **Prerequisite**: if this is the first time you update a metadata, you need to register the metadata key on LandingLens first through the web UI.